eliasmufa/CodeMates4_Fall23/breakfast/readme.md

 ### Notes:
 Advance preparation: You can make the mushroom filling (step 1) several hours ahead.
 It will keep for a day or two in the refrigerator.
 Reheat before making the omelets.
 Martha Rose Shulman can be reached at martha-rose-shulman.com.

+The word omelette is French, from a root meaning "thin, small plate," a reference to an omelette's flat shape.
+Historians have traced the omelette back to ancient Persia, where cooks made savory dishes using beaten eggs.

 ### Codemates #